jtescher/jtescher.github.io/_drafts/2014-04-7-creating-a-metrics-dashboard-with-ember-and-rails-part-one.md

 categories: rails ember.js metrics
 ---

-Surfacing simple metrics can be easy.
-If you have an existing Rails app, you can simply add an admin-only section that renders some simple tables.
-This works for a little while, but as you start exposing more information and your data set grows, this gets out of hand.
+_This is part one of a series on building a metrics dashboard with ember bootstrap and rails.
+Over the next few weeks I will be building out more functionality._

-There are some services that will handle parts of this for you like [Geckoboard](http://www.geckoboard.com/), but once you need to expose a partner dashboard, or use charts that Geckoboard does not provide, a custom solution is required.
+There are some services that will provide dashboards and visualizations for you like [Geckoboard](http://www.geckoboard.com/), but once you need to provide custom analytics and graphs to clients or co-workers you will need something a little more flexible.

-Today we're going to talk about a fully client side solution using Ember.js.
-We will expose the metrics we collect from our various services via API's and collect them in a rails app specific API.
+Today we're going to assemble the first pieces of this app by creating a rails server, an Ember.js App and some basic Bootstrap style.

 You can find all of the code for this post at [github.com/jtescher/example-ember-rails-dashboard](https://github.com/jtescher/example-ember-rails-dashboard).